[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 Stars as Radio Station Mgr.

-not actor Stephen Root, the real manager of the Tishomingo station in "O Brother, Where Art Thou?"
-As he did later with Rusty Walker, Buddy Bain sparked my interest in radio when he put me on-the-air at WCMA, Corinth, to announce a record he was about to play in 1951.
-I was 14.
-My own pirate radio transmissions started in 1954 - 1955 school year, using mailorder Progressive Radio Edu-Kit gear, ordered from a "Science and Mechanics" magazine advertisement.
+Pirate radio transmissions started within a few months in 1954 - 1955 school year, using mailorder Progressive Radio Edu-Kit gear, ordered from a "Science and Mechanics" magazine advertisement.
 Power increases for wide-range coverage of several miles in Iuka was the first AM broadcasting in county of Tishomingo.
-I had tried earlier shorter-range, legal AM transmissions with the Microvox Wireless Microphone ordered from Johnson Smith Company, Chicago, before building Edu-Kit circuits and a Realistic regenerative radio from Radio Shack modeled after Lee de Forest's invention.
-Several improvements and other electronic devices were purchased during college study in Electrical Engineering/Electronic Physics, starting at Starkville in summer 1955.
-Knight Kits from Allied Radio had just introduced their own wireless device in May.
-When I arrived at Mississippi State for classes the following month, I found a fully-equipped radio studio on the top floor of Lee Hall.
-Even though the huge "Old Main" student dorm was immediately adjacent to the studio, President Ben Hilbun turned down my face-to-face request that he make it available for student radio production, that included planning to distribute the campus radio signal to all of Main Dormitory.
-He suggested instead that I go on down the State College Drill Field to survey The Mitchell Memorial Library music listening rooms
+I had tried earlier shorter-range, legal AM transmissions with the Microvox Wireless Microphone from Johnson Smith Company, Detroit, Michigan, before building Edu-Kit circuits and a Realistic regenerative radio from Radio Shack modeled after Lee de Forest's invention.
+Several improvements and other electronic devices were purchased during college study in Electrical Engineering/Electronic Physics, starting in summer 1955.
+Knight Kits from Allied Radio, where I bought later that year a second Microvox mic/transmitter for testing in the dorm, had just introduced their own wireless device in May as I prepared for relocation to Starkville.

 Cover shows example